sheariley/nextjs-car-example-app/TASKS.md

 - [ ] Add clear button to data-grid-list-filter
 - [ ] Use icons to represent car features in data-grid column
 - [ ] Add column sorting
+- [ ] Add inline editing to the data-grid